sergiobtos/wpf-modern-design/README.md

 Project created using WPF App ( .NET Framework).

-Applying concepts off RellayCommand, MVVM, INotifyPropertyChanged and Binding.
+Applying concepts of RellayCommand, MVVM, INotifyPropertyChanged and Binding.